iCliniq Logo

 Welcome to icliniq.com.

+I am here to offer my professional insight into your medical issues.
 The redness could be because of irritation, and I suggest you apply Clotrimazole cream locally.
 Other instructions include:

-1. Keep the genital area clean and dry and change your undergarments two times a day.
+1. Keep the genital area clean and dry, and change your undergarments two times a day.

 2. Wash your genital area with soft cleansers like Lactic acid (V wash).